 By Theresa Harding

 Are you currently taking supplements for inflammation?
+Inflammation and sugar is one topic searched by many who are struggling to find the root cause of their pain.
 Do you find that no matter what you take for body aches and pains and inflammation, you still experience some level of pain in your body?
 The reason may lie in your diet and sugar consumption.
 Sugar contributes to inflammation!

 More and more research indicates that most disease – including all chronic disease – begins with some kind of inflammation.
 If you could control inflammation and improve your health, you’d want to, right?